petergridge/Irrigation-V5/README.md

 - The script is regenerated each time you modify the configuration and on restart.
 - Copy the script to a manual card.
 - [More detail here](https://github.com/petergridge/Irrigation-V5/issues/103#issuecomment-2579184201)
+- You need to enable the feature in the advanced setting of the program.

 ## Note:
 - You can remove the helpers that have been created for Frequency, Start time ...
 These will be automatically created now.